hetznercloud/terraform-provider-hcloud/docs/data-sources/ssh_keys.md

 page_title: "hcloud_ssh_keys Data Source - hcloud"
 subcategory: ""
 description: |-
-  Provides details about Hetzner Cloud SSH Keys.
+  Provides a list of Hetzner Cloud SSH Keys.
   This resource is useful if you want to use a non-terraform managed SSH Key.
 ---

 # hcloud_ssh_keys (Data Source)

-Provides details about Hetzner Cloud SSH Keys.
+Provides a list of Hetzner Cloud SSH Keys.

 This resource is useful if you want to use a non-terraform managed SSH Key.